Rules & Regulations

 • Announcement Time

-The Organizing Committee of the China International Music (violin) Competition will announce the competitors’ list of the Preliminary Round, and inform each competitor at the end of February, 2020.
+The Organizing Committee of GMEL Violin Competition will announce the competitors’ list of the Round I, and inform each competitor at the end of July, 2023.

 • General Rule

-The competitors’ list of the Preliminary Round is final and may not be appealed.
+The competitors’ list of the Round I is final and may not be appealed.
 The final right of interpretation of the list is reserved by the Organizing Committee of the Competition.